Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-spells.md

 casting epic spells, most spellcasters take 10 on their Spellcraft checks.

+### Epic Spell Levels
-**Epic Spell Levels:** Epic spells have no fixed level.
+Epic spells have no fixed level.
 However, for purposes of Concentration checks, spell resistance, and other possible situations where spell level is important, epic spells are all treated as if they were 10th-level spells.

-**Metamagic, Items, and Epic Spells:** Metamagic feats and other epic feats that manipulate normal spells cannot be used with epic spells.
+### Metamagic, Items, and Epic Spells
+Metamagic feats and other epic feats that manipulate normal spells cannot be used with epic spells.

 A character can't craft a magic item that casts an epic spell,